 Privacy and security are more important, and under greater threat, than ever before.
 We manage an ever-increasing amount of sensitive information and tasks, while the number of ways our information can be exposed seems to be exploding.

-- Your network, the vital link that connects your computers to each other and to the internet, and a potential point of major exposure.
+- Your network, which connects your computers to each other and to the internet.

-- Your ISP, the provider of that vital link, wielding more power and subject to more scrutiny than most realize.
+- Your ISP, which wields more power than most realize.